dominikpeter/dominikpeter.github.io/pages/about.md

 ### About me

-Hi, my name is Dominik Peter -> 50 % tech nerd, 50 % outdoorsman, 10 %....robot.
+Hi, my name is *Dominik Peter* <- 50 % tech nerd, 50 % outdoorsman.
-I am a Data Analyst by passion and by profession who lives in beautiful Switzerland.
-As a matter of fact, we have so many publicly available datasets, it's a dream for any data enthusiast*.
+I am a Data Analyst by passion and by profession who lives in beautiful *Switzerland*.
+As a matter of fact, we have so many publicly available datasets, it's a dream for any data enthusiast.
 By the way, Switzerland is not just worth a look because of it's open data policy.

 ### About my blog

 This blog is my personal playground to try new things and get some interesting insights.
 I like to play around with data and theories, as you will see while reading the blog.
 I highly belief that you have to get your hands dirty while working with data and that is exactly what this blog is about.

-The tools I will be using in this blog are R, Python and hopfully some Scala in the future -or whatever hot new technologie is right around the corner.
+The tools I will be using in this blog are *R*, *Python* and hopfully some *Scala* in the future -or whatever hot new technologie is right around the corner.

 ### Disclaimer